-- (a) It is the purpose and intent of this Subchapter to vest in the Department of Administration, subject to rules and regulations adopted by the Governor and approved by the Council of State as hereinafter provided, responsibility for the management, control and disposition of all vacant and unappropriated lands, swamplands, lands acquired by the State by virtue of being sold for taxes, and submerged lands, title to which is vested in the State or in any State agency, to be exercised subject to the provisions of this Subchapter. - (b) Further, it is the intent of this Subchapter to establish within the Department, a method for obtaining easements for State-owned submerged lands or lands covered by navigable waters that includes compensation, recognizes the common law rights of riparian or littoral property owners, and balances those rights with the State's obligation to protect public trust rights for all of its citizens.
-The North Carolina General Assembly finds that the State is unable to provide the necessary access for its citizens to exercise public trust rights and, therefore, recognizes the role that publicly and privately owned piers, docks, wharves, marinas, and other structures located in or over submerged lands or lands covered by navigable waters generally serve in furthering public trust purposes including:
+(a) It is the purpose and intent of this Subchapter to vest in the Department of Administration, subject to rules and regulations adopted by the Governor and approved by the Council of State as hereinafter provided, responsibility for the management, control and disposition of all vacant and unappropriated lands, swamplands, lands acquired by the State by virtue of being sold for taxes, and submerged lands, title to which is vested in the State or in any State agency, to be exercised subject to the provisions of this Subchapter.

+1 2 method for obtaining easements for State-owned lands covered by navigable waters that 3 includes compensation, recognizes the common law rights of riparian or littoral property 4 owners, and balances those rights with the State's obligation to protect public trust rights 5 for all of its citizens.
+The North Carolina General Assembly finds that the State is unable 6 to provide the necessary access for its citizens to exercise public trust rights and, 7 8